Dust sub-millimetre emission in green valley galaxies

 \section{The impact of dust attenuation}

-It is well known that dust obscuration reddens the true, \textit{intrinsic} color of galaxies resulting from stellar emission.
+It is well known that dust obscuration reddens the true, intrinsic colour of galaxies resulting from stellar emission.
 Consequently, some intrinsically blue, star-forming galaxies may appear redder (green or red in our classification).
-We exploit our simulated sample, for which both dust-attenuated and dust-free colors are available, to explore the impact of dust on shaping the color--mass diagram.
+The impact of dust reddening is more important for star-forming galaxies \citep[e.g.][]{Schiminovic07} and sometimes leads to alternative approaches insensitive to dust obscuration being adopted \citep[e.g. using the $4000\,\AA$ break;][]{Angthopo2019,Angthopo2020,Angthopo2021}.
+However, it has also been shown that the GV is a physical state, whose existence does not depend on the effects of dust attenuation on galaxy colours \citep{Wyder:2007,Salim2014}.
+Here we exploited our simulated sample, for which both dust-attenuated and dust-free colours are available, to explore the impact of dust on shaping the colour-mass diagram.

 In our model, the BC and GV galaxies typically have more dust than equal-mass galaxies in the RS, which are mainly passive and gas-poor.
-As a result, dust reddening is more pronounced for galaxies in the BC and GV, where the intrinsic $u-r$ color is reddened by $\sim 0.4-0.2$ dex.
+As a result, dust reddening is more pronounced for galaxies in the BC and GV, where the intrinsic $u-r$ colour is reddened by $\sim 0.4-0.2$ dex.
 Attenuation is modest in RS galaxies ($\lesssim 0.2-0.1$ dex).